ENA: Dream BBQ: Development

-The game is connected to the web series ENA (sometimes formatted ƎNA), created by Peruvian animator Joel Guerra and published on the video-sharing platform YouTube in 2020.
+The game is based on the web series ENA (sometimes formatted ƎNA), created by Peruvian animator Joel Guerra and published on the video-sharing platform YouTube in 2020.
 Set in abnormal environments, the retro-style animated series follows ENA, whose voice and face shifts with her emotional state.
-The animated series is inspired by the webcore aesthetic, and was influenced by the 1998 game LSD: Dream Emulator.
+The animated series is inspired by the webcore aesthetic and was influenced by the 1998 game LSD: Dream Emulator.
 The titular character was inspired by Pablo Picasso's painting Girl before a Mirror and works by Brazilian artist Romero Britto.
 The series partnered with Fangamer to produce official merchandise of the project in the US.
 By 2023, Guerra's YouTube channel accumulated 900,000 subscribers.'

 ENA: Dream BBQ was announced on September 23, 2021.
 The initial release date for the first chapter was planned for December 2022, but was later postponed to 2023 for further development of the game.
 The official trailer of the game was shown on January 28, 2023.
 The first chapter of ENA: Dream BBQ, titled "Lonely Door", was launched for PC via Steam on March 27, 2025.
 The game has voice acting in various languages besides English, including Greek, Italian, Japanese, and Russian.
 Some in-game characters are inspired by different aspects of certain cultures, such as that of France, Korea, and Peru.

 The first chapter of the game can be played for free, but there is also a Supporter Edition Upgrade that can be bought as downloadable content.
 The Supporter Edition includes unlockable additional content to the game, such as pre-production animations, in-development screenshots, developer commentary, and concept art.
 The content can be accessed by obtaining hidden collectable items, spread throughout the game.
 The Supporter Edition does not include access to future chapters of ENA: Dream BBQ, which are planned to be purchasable separately.

+On February 24, 2026, Joel Guerra published a trailer for the upcoming animated project Dating Oblivion on his YouTube page.
+He said that development for the next chapter of ENA: Dream BBQ is still ongoing in 2026.